johnwcowan/r7rs-work/TimeAdvancedCowan.md

 on the day when daylight saving time ends in the U.S.
 (and the corresponding periods for other daylight saving time regimes).

-`julian-day`: The difference in days between this date and noon Universal Time, January 1, 4173 B.C.E.
+`julian-day`: The wjhole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
 Julian (which is November 24, 4714 B.C.E.
 Gregorian).

+`modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
 This number may be exact or inexact.

-`modified-julian-day`: The Julian day minus 2400000.5.
-This number may be exact or inexact.

 `local-time-offset`: The local time zone offset (standard or daylight saving, as the case may be) in hours ahead of UTC.
 This is an exact number which is a multiple of 1/60.

-`second-of-day`: The second of the day, in the range 0 to 86400.
+`second-of-day`: The second of the day, in the range 0 to 86400 exclusive.

 ## Comparators